takuti/takuti.me/_content/en/services.md

 - Accountability partnership through regular check-ins
 - Design a career strategy for transition
-- (Co-)Development of a portfolio project
+- Co-development of a portfolio project
 - Resume feedback and mock interviews

 <a href="https://mentorcruise.com/mentor/takuyakitazawa/">